History of the Prescott Corral

 A decade or so later it was noticed that the Charter buckskin banner had gone missing, probably stolen, no one knows when, nor by whom.
 Sheriff Kenneth Calhoun ordered a replacement, but somehow Westerners International sent the wrong number and date for the replacement.
 Doctor Calhoun and Danny Freeman got together and made a new banner with the correct number and date.
 The new buckskin banner was from a springbok, an African gazelle.
 It is lightweight, accurate and beautiful.
 Ken adorned it with his own feathers,

 The Prescott Corral has long been both one of the largest and most recognized of WI local groups with a growing list of awards from the parent organization.

 The Co-Founders Heads-Up award was inaugurated by Westerners International in 1970 and is presented to the Corral that has the most outstanding activities that enhance historic awareness of its community and furthers the purpose of Westerners with the most innovative and interesting programs.

-Prescott Corral has won this most prestigious of WI awards on seven occasions.
+Prescott Corral has won this most prestigious of WI awards on eight occasions.
 The list of award winning years and the names of that year’s Sheriff follow:

 1988—L. Bernard Schmidt for "The Gadsden Purchase Play - Manifest Opportunity Revisited," Second Place